shhossain/computer_science/Registers Cache and RAM/readme.md

 | Input Register (INPR)     | 8  | Holds the input character                        |
 | Output Register (OUTR)    | 8  | Holds the output character                       |

+The above values are for a 16 bit machine.
 These basic computer registers are connected by a common bus through which information is transferred among these registers and operations are performed.

 If we talk about basic operations, then any basic register is capable of four operations: